viveknair6915/EduQuest/README.md

 <h2>Explore, Learn and Grow</h2>

-<p>Embark on a Learning Odyssey: Offline & Online Adventures Await!
-Calling all young minds and explorers!
-Are you ready to uncover the wonders of the world while having a blast?
+<b>Embark on a Learning Odyssey</b><br>
+`Offline & Online Adventures Await!
+Calling all young minds and explorers!`<br>
 Our website is your passport to a world of knowledge and adventure.
 We provide a treasure trove of printable resources, workbooks, and engaging activities designed to fuel your curiosity wherever your adventures take you.
-Whether you're a primary school explorer, a high school scholar, or a lifelong learner, there's something here for everyone.</p>
+Whether you're a primary school explorer, a high school scholar, or a lifelong learner, there's something here for everyone.<br>
+`Are you ready to uncover the wonders of the world while having a blast?`

 <h2>FEATURES:</h2>
-<li><b>Integrated chatbot "EduChat":</b> provides instant guidance and answers to all your quiries</li>
+<li><b>Integrated chatbot "EduChat":</b> Provides instant guidance and answers to all your queries</li>
-<li><b>Translator Tool:</b>makes learning accessible in every language.</li>
+<li><b>Translator Tool:</b> Makes learning accessible in every language.</li>
-<li><b>Accessible Learning:</b>Offline content like pdfs and downloadable lectures so you never have to slow down your learning</li>
+<li><b>Accessible Learning:</b> Offline content like pdfs and downloadable lectures so you never have to slow down your learning</li>
 <li><b>Text to Speech:</b> Going one step further in making learning accesible for everyone with our text to speech feature</li>
-<li><b>Immersive Learning:</b>Interactive games and quizes which makes learning an interesting experience</li>
+<li><b>Immersive Learning:</b> Interactive games and quizes which makes learning an interesting experience</li>
+<li><b>Roadmap:</b> To keep you on track whenever you find yourself straying from the path</li>
+<li><b>Stay Organised:</b> With our To Do list</li>

 <h2>Tech Stack</h2>
 <li>HTML</li>